The Ultimate Guide To Getting Married on a Budget

 Shop around.

 If having a professional photographer and real camera equipment is a must, take the time to shop around.
-Real Simple (@realsimple) suggests asking about package offers and finding professionals through word of mouth.
+Ask about package offers and finding professionals through word of mouth.

 11. Hire a DJ instead of a band.